briansegs/fsnd-casting-project/readme.md

 }
 ```

-## API RBAC
+## API Role Based Access Control

 Our API has 3 roles :

 1. Casting Assistant

   - Can view actors and movies

 2. Casting Director

   - All permissions a Casting Assistant has
   - Add or delete an actor from the database
   - Modify actors or movies

 3. Executive Producer

   - All permissions a Casting Director has
   - Add or delete a movie from the database

 ## Endpoints